Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Otres Beach, one of Sihanoukville’s top beaches

-It was a terrific day exploring the temples, waterfalls & beaches of the town but the highlight was definitely touring the school and meeting all of the smiling students at Don Bosco.
-They served us a wonderful lunch and some of the students even performed a traditional dance for us afterward.
+It’s a terrific day exploring the temples, waterfalls & beaches of the town but the highlight is definitely touring the school and meeting all of the smiling students at Don Bosco.
+They serve us a wonderful lunch and some of the students even perform a traditional dance for us afterward.

 The Don Bosco Hotel School provides a much-needed service to the local community and a real career opportunity to so many youths who would otherwise have limited earning potential.